clomax/portfolio/data/evosim.md

 Every feature of a creature is determined by its genetic model: a container of attributes that decide its size, colour, limb structure, and movement pattern.
+All of these attributes are subject to change via mutation and crossover when creatures produce offspring.

 ![](assets/images/evosim/s_2.gif =500x)